Laser eye surgery - best and worst companies

 Re-treatment is similar to the first treatment in terms of the procedure and recovery.

-Red blotches on the white of the eye may be seen, especially after Lasik, but are usually temporary (up to six weeks).
+Red blotches on the white of the eye may be seen, especially after Lasik, but are usually temporary (up to six weeks) although they can persist.

 Future cataract surgery